Panopto/Panopto-RR-Light-Service-With-Installer/README.md

 ## Warning

 This TCP server has no authentication mechanism and it is advised that a firewall rule be created to allow only permitted clients to connect to it.

+## Notes
+* The TCP server can handle multiple clients, though this has not been load tested.

 ## Todo
 * Reimplement detail status as per UW implementation.